 Flagstaff, Arizona

-Let’s dive deeper into what’s in Flagstaff water.
+Let’s look closer at what’s in Flagstaff water.

-Here are the top 6 chemical compounds in your water and what health issues they can potentially cause:
+Here are the top 6 chemical compounds in Flagstaff water and what health issues they can potentially cause:

 8 of these contaminants are rated as exceeding EWG Health Guidelines.